 Not every practicum office will have a connection with a WHO staff member, and not all programs will have a history of sending students for WHO practicums.
 However, persistence and connections are truly all you need.
 Reach out to people “on the inside”, have clear intentions and a clear area of focus, and most importantly, never give up, even if your first few attempts aren’t fruitful.

 Of course, after getting an invite, the real work begins.
-Stay tuned for Part II where I talk about preparing Terms of Reference, arranging finances, finding housing, and surviving on two Francs a day for lunch!
+Read Part II where I talk about preparing Terms of Reference, arranging finances, finding housing, and surviving on two Francs a day for lunch!

 About the author:

 Courtney Smith is an Epidemiologist with the Public Health Agency of Canada’s Outbreak Management Division.
 Courtney holds an HBSc degree from the University of Toronto and a Master of Public Health in Epidemiology from the University of Toronto’s Dalla Lana School of Public Health.
 Prior to working at the Outbreak Management Division, Courtney worked at Cancer Care Ontario, where her area of focus included large-scale retrospective cohort studies of women with invasive breast cancer.
 Courtney is interested in various areas of public health but finds particular enjoyment in communicable disease epidemiology and outbreak response.
 When she is not investigating outbreaks, Courtney enjoys running and traveling.